Dr. Alice Holloway Young Faculty Internship Program

-The Dr. Alice Holloway Young Faculty Internship Program provides persons from underrepresented populations with the opportunity to gain teaching experience in a community college.
-Interns will build valuable credentials through classroom experience, course planning, student evaluation, testing, and advisement.
-Successful candidates will begin the internship with a professional development semester and then may teach one or two courses per semester for a maximum of two teaching semesters.
+The Dr. Alice Holloway Young Internship Program provides persons from underrepresented populations with the opportunity to gain teaching experience or experience working in a student services setting within a community college.
+Interns will build valuable credentials through hands-on experience, mentoring, and professional development.

-To be considered for the Dr. Alice Holloway Young Faculty Internship, applicants must meet two of the academic requirements below.
+To be considered for the Dr. Alice Holloway Young Internship, applicants must complete the application process in its entirety and meet the requirements below.

 To Apply: http://jobs.monroecc.edu/pools/1591

-For more information about the Dr. Alice Holloway Young Faculty Internship Program, please contact:
+Coordinator, Dr. Alice Holloway Young Faculty Internship Program